-1. Go to Settings >> Configuration from the navigation bar and click Devices.
-2. Click Add.
+2. At the top left, click Add.
 3. Enter a device Name.
-4. Enter the Barracuda server IP address(es).
+4. Enter the IP address(es) of the Barracuda server.
 5. Select the Device Groups.
 6. Select an appropriate Log Collection Policy for the logs.
 7. Select a collector or a forwarder from the Distributed Collector drop-down.